-Each Cloudera Search server can handle requests independently.
-Clients can send requests to index documents or perform searches to any Search server, and that server routes the request to the correct server.
+Each Cloudera Search server can handle requests for information.
+As a result, a client can send requests to index documents or perform searches to any Search server, and that server routes the request to the correct server.

-Each Search deployment requires:
+Each search deployment requires:

-- ZooKeeper on at least one host.
-You can install ZooKeeper, Search, and HDFS on the same host. - HDFS on at least one, but as many as all hosts.
-HDFS is commonly installed on all cluster hosts. - Solr on at least one but as many as all hosts.
-Solr is commonly installed on all cluster hosts.
+- ZooKeeper on one host.
+You can install ZooKeeper, Search, and HDFS on the same host. - HDFS on at least one but as many as all hosts.
+HDFS is commonly installed on all hosts. - Solr on at least one but as many as all hosts.
+Solr is commonly installed on all hosts.

-More hosts with Solr and HDFS provides the following benefits:
+More hosts with Solr and HDFS provides benefits of:

+- More search host installations doing work.

-- More Search servers processing requests. - More Search and HDFS collocation increasing the degree of data locality.
-More local data provides faster performance and reduces network traffic.
+- More search and HDFS collocation increasing the degree of data locality.
+More local data provides faster

+performance and reduces network traffic.